Voice assistants were invented to free us from screens, right?

 Skills: Little to see

 What value does a screen have for a spoken assistant?
 Unsurprisingly, it's pretty minimal for now.
-Some existing skills have a visual flourish to them, but the added benefit varies depending on the ability.
+A few existing skills have a visual flourish to them, but the added benefit varies depending on the ability.

 For example, seeing scrolling lyrics on the screen when listening to music from Amazon Music is a nice perk.
-Being able to see the item you want when ordering physical goods from the online retailer?
+Being able to see the item you want when ordering physical goods from its vast catalogue?
 Well, that's a massive improvement over having Alexa describe them to you.
-And being able to pull up an image of something from the internet is nice, whether it's a photo of a biscuit, a beetle (or a Beatle), or really anything else.
+And being able to pull up an image of something from the internet is nice, whether it's a photo of a biscuit, a beetle (or a Beatle), or anything else your little one's asked you.

 Alexa also takes a stronger role here as the centre of your smart home, thanks to its ability to put video camera feeds on the screen.
-If you have a compatible connected camera on the premises, then you can ask Alexa to put the feed in front of you.
-That's great whether you want to see who's at the front door from your security cam, or need a view of the crib from your baby monitor.
+If you have a compatible connected camera on the premises (for example, Nest), you can ask Alexa to put the feed in front of you.
+That's great whether you want to see who's at the front door from your security cam, or need a view of the cot from your baby monitor.

-You can also ask for videos from YouTube, movie trailers from IMDB, and videos from Amazon's own Instant Video services.
-But a stationary, 7in screen isn't exactly the ideal viewing location, whether it's in my living room or kitchen.
-I'd much rather watch videos on pretty much any other screen I own, whether it's the expanse of my TV or the flexibility of my phone or tablet.
+Movie trailers and videos from Amazon's own video services can be watched on it, but whether you'd often want to do so is a different matter; I'd far rather watch longer videos on pretty much any other screen I own, whether it's the expanse of my TV or the flexibility of my phone or tablet.

-Also, so many of the skills are still strongly audio-based, and don't have much of a visual component.
+It's the same across other skills.
 For example, if you ask Alexa for the Bartender skill to learn how to make drinks, you still won't see anything other than the words she's reading.
 And there's no on-screen panel for something like Philips Hue lights; just the usual voice commands.

-The amount of visual content for skills may change over time, but right now, the Echo Show doesn't make consistent, compelling use of the display.
+The amount of visual content for skills may change over time, but right now, in the UK particularly, the Echo Show doesn't make consistent, compelling use of the display.
 It's a minor accompaniment to the usual spoken back-and-forth.

 That is, unless you're eager for a new way to place video calls.
 You can use that 5MP camera on the front to snap selfies, or as a digital photo booth for your next party – but its real purpose is to enable video calling.

-You'll be able to log some face time with anyone else with an Echo Show, as well as anyone using the Alexa mobile app – and you can switch to audio-only calls, as well, or send voice messages via Alexa.
+You can log some face time with anyone else with an Echo Show, as well as anyone using the Alexa mobile app – and you can switch to audio-only calls, as well, or send voice messages via Alexa.
+Video quality is merely decent (not as good as an iPad), but there's very little audio lag.

-This functionality is now available for the Echo and Echo Dot in the US too, so anyone can get in on the fun… assuming you have an Echo or the Alexa app.
+This functionality is now available for the Echo, Echo Plus and Echo Dot too, so anyone can get in on the fun… assuming you have an Echo or the Alexa app.
 The Echo Show can't patch you through Skype or Facebook Messenger, or use any other service other than Amazon's own.

 And then there's something else that's a bit odd: the new 'Drop In' feature, which lets a trusted contact initiate a video call without your manual acceptance.
 In other words, your friend or family member can patch right into a video feed of your flat… even if you're dancing nude to blaring tunes and don't hear the alert.
 Luckily, you have to opt in to the feature with each contact, so you won't get random callers peeping on you.